johnelm/node-jxa/README.md

 ```bash
 yarn global add node-jxa # or the npm equivalent
 ```

+This will install `node-jxa` and `node-debug-jxa` and make them available in your PATH (see Debugging below for details on the latter).

 .. then you can (optionally) use a shebang at the top of your JXA script: